oregonpillow/make-macbook-less-annoying-script/README.md

-# Clamshell Connectivity Crusher
+# make-macbook-less-annoying-script

-Crush wireless connectivity when Macbook enters clamshell mode.

 ## What the script does

-When the Macbook is in clamshell mode + battery powered:
+- Upon Clamshell mode (closed) + battery:
+  - Mutes the volume 🔉❌

-- turns off wifi adaptor
+  - turns off wifi adaptor 🛜❌
-- turns off bluetooth adaptor
+  - turns off bluetooth adaptor 🛜❌
-- Mutes the volume
-- Forces sleep mode
+  - Forces sleep mode 💤✅

+However, in order for this to work, the following non-default behaviour occurs:
+- Disables sleep mode on AC power 💤❌🔌
+- Disables sleep mode on battery when NOT in clamshell mode (open) 💤❌ 🔋💻.
+Therefore, to make your mac sleep on battery --> Close the lid!

 When the Macbook exits clamshell mode, it does **NOT** re-enable wireless connectivity or un-mute the volume.
 This is by design.